 No, students do not need to apply for CRRSAA funding.
 Eligible students will receive CRRSAA funds through an automated process which does not require an application.
 Those who have already signed up for direct deposit will receive their grants faster than those who will be mailed checks.
 Please make sure your mailing address in NEIUport is up to date.
 (To set up an electronic payment account, please log into NEIUport and access the Student tab.
 Locate the link for “Payment/Refund” and then follow the instructions to create an electronic payment account.)

 Can I apply my ARP funds against my University balance instead of receiving a refund?

 Eligible students for ARP funds during fall, 2021 and spring, 2022 will have the option to apply funds against University balances.

 What is the best way for me to receive the HEERF IIII funding?

 The best way to receive this funding is via direct deposit.
 If you do not already have an electronic refund account created please do so by logging into NEIUport, navigating to the Student tab, then find the Payment/Refund link on the left side of the page and follow the prompts.

 When will I receive the HEERF IIII funding?

 Emergency grants for semesters spring, 2020 through summer, 2021 will be released in the form of refunds through direct deposit or paper check by mid-July.

-In fall, 2021 enrolled students will have the option applying emergency grants against University balances through early September.
+For Fall 2021 enrolled students will have the option of applying emergency grants against University balances through early September.
 By mid-September funds will be released in the form of refunds through direct deposit or paper check.